StefanV22/nube-system-1.0/DOCUMENTATION.md

 1. Use `npm run copy-css` when starting a new component to have all classes available
 2. Run `npm run purge-css` before deploying to optimize file size
+3. Customize `variables.css` to match your project's theme as needed

 ## Core Concepts